tatianajiselle/ethereum-block-explorer/README.md

 - Tests: Are there automated tests?
 Do these test edge cases and functionality?

-# How Do I Run locally?
+# How Do I Run Locally?
 Great question!
 Naviagte to the source directory and run:
 > ./cli.js

+# Hode Do I Run Tests?
+> npm test